Roout/tic-tac-toe-solver/README.md

-# This project solves the problem of the AI for the tic-tac-toe game
+# AI for the tic-tac-toe game

 **Used algorithms:**